mharen/mharen.github.io/_posts/2010/2010-10-03-pumpkin-patch.md

 That is, I had them for four hours and *only* forgot to feed one of them both meals.
 In my defense, I was advised against feeding Thing 2 in the car, we made it to the farm on time, and you’ll never find me waking up someone (much less a baby) to eat lunch.

 The festivities started out on an odd note when there was some confusion over what tickets we were supposed to be given.
-I was reminded that some people are not comfortable with things like numbers or counting or…tickets.
+I was reminded that some people are not comfortable with things like numbers or counting or...tickets.
 After some extensive detective work, it was determined that the three of us (one adult, one child, one child with pumpkin) should have five wrist bands (three pink and two green) and four tickets (three yellow and one blue).
 The following conversation took place:
 <blockquote>

 “Why five bands?
 There’s only three of us.”